-- 6.4.1 The permitted uses in the Rural Industrial Areas may include: - (a) farm related industrial uses, buildings and structures; - (a) small scale manufacturing, processing, assembly, warehousing, as well as other rural industrial activities such as contractors' yards and transportation terminals; - (b) industrial uses which comply with or are similar to those permitted by the zoning for the site existing at the date of the adoption of this Plan.
+- 6.3.1 Permitted uses in the Rural Industrial Areas may include: - (a) farm related industrial uses, buildings and structures; - (a) Small scale manufacturing, processing, assembly, warehousing, as well as other rural industrial activities such as contractors' yards and transportation terminals;

+(b) Industrial uses which comply with or are similar to those permitted by the zoning for the site existing at the date of the adoption of this Plan.

-- 6.4.2 The Rural Industrial Areas will be serviced with private drilled wells and private sewage disposal systems.
-Rural industrial uses shall not require the use of large amounts of water for their operation, shall not contain uses or produce effluents that are noxious or polluting and shall be a low fire risk. - 6.4.3 Expansions of a Rural Industrial Area designation or the designation of new sites may be permitted through an amendment to this Plan and the Zoning By-law, which must be accompanied by the following: and the following studies and documentations may be necessary in support of the proposed amendment. - (a) a demonstration of the need and demand for the proposed use at that location; - (b) an analysis of the appropriateness of the location; - (c) an analysis of the impact of the proposed use on the agricultural land base and farming activities; - (d) an Environmental Impact Statement prepared in accordance with the provisions of Section 10.1.4; - (e) an analysis of compatibility with the surrounding uses; - (f) with respect to the designation of a new site, a rationale as to why the proposed use cannot be accommodated on other vacant lands already designated and/or zoned for industrial development; - (g) an analysis demonstrating the ability to provide an adequate water supply and sewage disposal system; - (h) an analysis of the proposal's conformity with the York Region Official Plan and Provincial policies and plans; and
+- 6.3.2 The Rural Industrial Areas will be serviced with private drilled wells and private sewage disposal systems.
+Rural industrial uses shall not require the use of large amounts of water for their operation, shall not contain uses or produce effluents that are noxious or polluting and shall be a low fire risk. - 6.3.3 Expansions of a Rural Industrial Area designation or the designation of new sites may be permitted considered through an amendment to this Plan and the Zoning By-law, which must be accompanied by the following: and the following studies and documentations may be necessary in support of the proposed amendment. only after it has been demonstrated that the proposal is in conformity with the York Region Official Plan and provincial policies and plans.
+Proposals that are in conformity with the above shall provide the following studies and documents, as deemed necessary by the Town, in support of the proposed amendments: - (a) A demonstration of the need and demand for the proposed use at that location; - (b) An analysis of the appropriateness of the location; - (c) An analysis of the impact of the proposed use on the agricultural land base and farming activities; - (d) An Environmental Impact Statement Study prepared in accordance with the provisions of Section 10.1.4; - (e) An analysis of compatibility with the surrounding uses; - (f) With respect to the designation of a new site, a rationale as to why the proposed use cannot be accommodated on other vacant lands already designated and/or zoned for industrial development; - (g) An analysis demonstrating the ability to provide an adequate water supply and sewage disposal system; and